Antelope: Body and covering

 Antelope vary greatly in size.
 For example, a male common eland can measure 178 cm at the shoulder and weigh almost 950 kg, whereas an adult royal antelope may stand only 24 cm at the shoulder and weigh a mere 1.5 kg.

-Not surprisingly for animals with long, slender yet powerful legs, many antelope have long strides and can run fast.
-Some (e.g. klipspringer) are also adapted to inhabiting rock koppies and crags.
-Both dibatags and gerenuks habitually stand on their two hind legs to reach acacia and other tree foliage.
-Different antelope have different body types, which can affect movement.
-Duikers are short, bush-dwelling antelope that can pick through dense foliage and dive into the shadows rapidly.
-Gazelle and springbok are known for their speed and leaping abilities.
-Even larger antelope, such as nilgai, elands, and kudus, are capable of jumping 2.4 m or greater, although their running speed is restricted by their greater mass.

 Antelope have a wide variety of coverings, though most have a dense coat of short fur.
 In most species, the coat (pelage) is some variation of a brown colour (or several shades of brown), often with white or pale underbodies.
 Exceptions include the zebra-marked zebra duiker, the grey, black, and white Jentink's duiker, and the black lechwe.
 Most of the "spiral-horned" antelope have pale, vertical stripes on their backs.
 Many desert and semidesert species are particularly pale, some almost silvery or whitish (e.g. Arabian oryx); the beisa and southern oryxes have gray and black pelages with vivid black-and-white faces.
 Common features of various gazelles are white rumps, which flash a warning to others when they run from danger, and dark stripes midbody (the latter feature is also shared by the springbok and beira).
 The springbok also has a pouch of white, brushlike hairs running along its back, which opens up when the animal senses danger, causing the dorsal hairs to stand on end.

 Many antelope are sexually dimorphic.
 In most species, both sexes have horns, but those of males tend to be larger.
 Males tend to be larger than the females, but exceptions in which the females tend to be heavier than the males include the bush duiker, dwarf antelope, Cape grysbok, and oribi, all rather small species.
 A number of species have hornless females (e.g., sitatunga, red lechwe, and suni).
 In some species, the males and females have differently coloured pelages (e.g. blackbuck and nyala).